rocky-linux/documentation/docs/books/lxd_server/00-toc.md

 ## Introduction

-LXD is best described on the [official website](https://linuxcontainers.org/lxd/introduction/), but think of it as a container system that provides the benefits of virtual servers in a container, or a container on steroids.
+LXD is best described on the [official website](https://linuxcontainers.org/lxd/introduction/), but think of it as a container system that provides the benefits of virtual servers in a container.

 It is very powerful, and with the right hardware and set up, can be leveraged to run a lot of server instances on a single piece of hardware.
 If you pair that with a snapshot server, you also have a set of containers that you can spin up almost immediately in the event that your primary server goes down.